DanielXMoore/Hera/README.md

 **Sequence** (` `): One thing after another, separated by spaces.
 For example, `"(" Expr ")"` matches the character `"("` followed by a match of `Expr` followed by the character `")"`.
 Sequences with more than one part return an array of the parts.

+**Terminal** (`"..."`, `/.../`):
+A string literal (surrounded by double quotes) or a regular expression (normally surrounded by forward slashes).
+Simple regular expressions consisting of just `.` or character classes like `[A-Z][a-z]*` do not need surrounding slashes.
-**Terminal** (`"..."`, `/.../`): A string literal surrounded by double quotes, or a regular expression surrounded by forward slashes.
-In either case, the entire terminal must be matched at the exact position.
+In any case, the entire terminal must be matched at the exact position.
 (For regular expressions, this is as if the expressions started with `^` and it was applied to the rest of the string.)
 Terminals return a string when they match.
 If the entire choice of a rule is a regular expression, then the groups of the regular expression are available as `$1`, `$2`, ... and the matching string is available as `$0`.

 **Repetition** (`*`, `+`): `...*` means "zero or more expansions of `...`", and `...+` means one or more repetitions of `Choice`.
 Repetitions return an array of the matches.